haasn/mpv/DOCS/man/vo.rst

             Pure power curve (gamma 2.8), also used for BT.470-BG prophoto
             ProPhoto RGB (ROMM)

+    ``target-contrast=<0..100000>``
+        Specifies the target device profile's static contrast ratio.
+This is used for BT.1886 inputs (e.g. typical video files) to avoid black crush.

+        A value of 0 (default) assumes an "infinite" contrast ratio.

     ``icc-profile=<file>``
         Load an ICC profile and use it to transform linear RGB to screen output.